Is Virtual Staging in Real Estate Worth It?

 If budget and time allowed, multifamily providers would hire professional home stagers all the time.
 The reality is that budgets are tight and time is limited.

 Thankfully, virtual staging services have become more than just a quick-fix to budget concerns in multifamily and senior housing particularly.
-Virtual staging is the ultimate marketing tool which stretches across various facets of these industries.
+Virtual staging in real estate is the ultimate marketing tool which stretches across various facets of these industries.

 What is virtual staging?